ridel164/Fn14_Bioinformatics/README.md

 sample_id=${SRAID}
 ```

-The target region spans upstream of the TNFRSF12A promoter (wihtin upstream gene CLDN6) and beyond exon 1.
+The target region spans upstream of the TNFRSF12A promoter (within upstream gene CLDN6) and beyond exon 1.

 ### 4.2 Run DeepVariant
 ```
 /resource/pipelines/Fastq2VCFplus/DeepVariant.sh -i $bam_file -s $sample_id -a $target_regions -k config_DV_hg38.sh
 ```
+This command requires manual changing of the SRAID dependant on which bam file is being processed.

 ## 5. Annotation of vcf